I3r41n/line-server/README.md

 ### 6. How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?
   * I spent some time studying the best way to read a file in Node (at least what appears to be the best way), probably around 4 non consecutive hours.
-  * For the solution design around 4 hours (although in between during my regular day to day, it was lurking on the back of my mind.
+  * For the solution design around 2 hours (although in between during my regular day to day, it was lurking on the back of my mind.
   * For the coding part I'd say another 8 hours where some time was lost between the streams and some Docker/Node debugging.
-  * As for the writing, I'd say around 3 hours maybe 4 (documentation isn't one of my best suits).
+  * As for the writing, I'd say around 2 hours maybe 3 (documentation isn't one of my best suits).
-  * So maybe a total of 19 - 20 hours in total
+  * So maybe a total of 16 - 17 hours in total (although it isn't probably measured since I did this during my free time which involves a 3 year old)
-  * As for what I would do with unlimited time, I'd spend some time doing perfomance testing to verify the assumptions for questions 2 and 3.
-Then I'd prioritize the improvements according to it, where i'm sure a cache with the last N requests would must certain appear.
-Further more i'd improve the file validation and try to improve the stream usage (cause I'm sure it isn't that good).
-Another improvement would be with the state of the app (the in memory array), i'd look for something that could be stateless.. so scaling this would be easier
+  * As for what I would do with unlimited time:
+    1. I'd spend some time doing performance testing to verify the assumptions refered in questions 2 and 3.
+    2. Then I'd prioritize the improvements according to it, where i'm sure a cache with the last N requests would must certain appear.
+    3. Furthermore, i'd improve the file validation and try to improve the stream usage (cause I'm sure it isn't that good).
+4. Another improvement would be with the state of the app (the in memory array), i'd look for something that could be stateless.. so scaling would be easier

 ### 7. If you were to critique your code, what would you have to say about it?
   1. The archicteture - knowing it wasn't a production ready code and the goal of the exercise, I didn't took much tought about the archicteture.
 On a real production ready system, I would have separated the modules better and never call the logic directly in the router (for instance, i'd use an Adapter/Port archicteture)